Pseudoreality/Roblox-Identities/README.md

   - InstancesUsed **(speculation)**: N/A
   - Notes **(speculation)**: Most likely something to do with Replication Jobs
     - Tritto! ![](https://cdn.discordapp.com/attachments/980231791984144384/1081551659479613440/image.png)
+* Invalid Identity
+  - Number: Any number that isn't a number from 0 to 9
+  - Permissions: N/A
+  - InstancesUsed: N/A
+  - Notes: Fallback
+    - I considered it important enough to note since it doesn't error when used, but it is just a fallback for when the identity isn't set correctly.

 ## Permissions Chart
 I wanted to have a bit of fun and use Markdown's tables.
 This gave me the excuse to do so!